 Doe Bay Resort

 Life moves slower at Doe Bay Resort on Orcas Island.
-Here, breathtaking views are matched by bird watching and clothing-optional soaking tubs.
-Tucked in a small bay, this 38 acre getaway features a variety of lodging options, including a collection of yurts, the perfect “glamping” mix of simplicity and comfort.
+Here, breathtaking views abound.
+Tucked in a small bay, this 38-acre getaway features a variety of lodging options, including a collection of yurts, the perfect “glamping” mix of simplicity and comfort.
 Their café, supplied by the resort’s own garden, features eco-friendly gourmet cuisine that’s fondly been dubbed “seed-to-table.”

 Framed by Fisherman Bay, The Edenwild’s Victorian-style farmhouse offers a quaint B&B destination.
 Located in the heart of Lopez Village, a variety of shops and cafes are well within walking distance.
 Each of the large rooms is furnished with antiques such as claw-foot tubs and brick fireplaces.
-The mornings feature a full breakfast and guests are welcome to use The Edenwild’s bicycles on a first-come first-served basis.
+The mornings feature a full breakfast.